DrDonk/unlocker/README.md

 # macOS Unlocker V4 for VMware Workstation

 ## Unlocker 2007-2023
-## This project is now archived as I no longer use VMware and not in a position to provide future development and support.
+This project is now archived.

+The unlocker should continue to run as there have been few changes to the VMware code in many years.
+I have stopped developemnt as I no longer use VMware but would be happy to refer to a fork if someone sends me an email with the relevant details.

+There is also [Auto Unlocker](https://github.com/paolo-projects/auto-unlocker) which is still active.

 ***